YongHwan2161/cppWebServer3/system-documents/cli-interface.md

 # Command Line Interface

 ## Overview
 The CGDB system provides a command-line interface for interacting with the database.
-Users can create axes, manage vertexs, and perform other operations through simple text commands.
+Users can create axes, manage vertices, and perform other operations through simple text commands.

 ## Command Structure